katcipis/spyglass/README.md

 idea is to normalize on UTC always, so no need to store redundant time zone information (it should always be UTC).

+Also decided that what makes a unique entry is timestamp/domain/path and avoid having duplicated entries (discard duplicates).

 ## TODO's